Plantar fasciitis is a common and often painful condition affecting the heel and bottom of the foot.

 - Weight Management: Maintaining a healthy weight can reduce pressure on the feet and alleviate symptoms.

 - Avoiding High Heels and Flat Shoes: High heels and flat shoes without support can exacerbate plantar fasciitis.
-Opt for supportive footwear instead.
+Choose supportive footwear instead.